- Academic Programs

 |Liberal Arts Elective||9 hours|

-To be considered for admission, applicants must take the PCAT exam prior to the PharmCAS application deadline on or before January 5, 2018.
+To be considered for admission, applicants must take the PCAT exam prior to the PharmCAS application deadline on March 1, 2019.
 PCAT scores are reported to PharmCAS using code 104 upon exam registration.
 Any exam scores older than 5 years will not be accepted and the exam will need to be repeated.

 ATTN: MUSC Admissions